malsha11/-Personal-Contact-Management-Application/README.md

   - Delete a contact.
 - Ensure the frontend communicates with the backend API to perform these operations.

-### Additional Considerations

-- Security: Ensure proper handling of user inputs to prevent common vulnerabilities (e.g., SQL injection, XSS).
-- Code Quality: Follow coding best practices and organize your code for readability and maintainability.
-- Documentation: Provide a README file that includes instructions on how to set up and run the project, and a brief description of the project structure and any libraries or frameworks used.

-## Evaluation Criteria

-- Correctness: The application works as described without errors.
-- Code Quality: The code is clean, well-organized, and follows best practices.
-- Security: The application does not have glaring security vulnerabilities.
-- Completion: Strive to complete as much of the project as possible within the given time frame, focusing on core functionalities first.

 ## How to Run